Template Numerical Library version\ main:481315e2

 , in addition to Array

 , offers also basic operations from linear algebra.
-The reader will mainly learn how to do Blas level 1 operations in TNL.
-Thanks to the design of TNL, it is easier to implement, hardware architecture transparent and in some cases even faster then Blas or cuBlas implementation.
+The reader will mainly learn how to do BLAS level 1 operations in TNL.
+Thanks to the design of TNL, it is easier to implement, independent of the hardware architecture, and in some cases even faster then BLAS or cuBLAS implementation.

 Real